faranehym/cpsc304project-formula4success/README.md

 # "The Formula for Success"
-#### *Group project completed for CPSC 304 (Introduction to Relational Databases) using PHP, HTML, CSS, and Bootstrap*
+#### *Group project completed by Kelly Zhang, Faraneh Yahyaei-Moayyed, and Kira Swinth.
+For CPSC 304 (Introduction to Relational Databases) using PHP, HTML, CSS, and Bootstrap*

 ### Summary
 The domain of our application is sports data management.
 More specifically, our application focuses on Formula One (F1), a form of international motorsport.
 The application will store statistics and results for fans to reference and explore.

 ### Quick video demo of our application: